Donald Trump’s Campaign Manager Brad Parscale Says Media Agenda Is To ‘Erase’ Andrew Yang

 Yesterday, Andrew Yang’s supporters pushed the “TrumpFearsYang” hashtag amidst his appearance at the New Hampshire Democratic Party Convention, as The Inquisitr reported.
-Although Donald Trump has yet to address Yang’s candidacy, his campaign manager Brad Parscale did speak of it on Twitter and appeared to be supportive of his recent exclusions from mainstream media outlets that have turned into a questionable pattern.
+Although Donald Trump has yet to address Yang’s candidacy, Trump’s campaign manager, Brad Parscale, did speak of it on Twitter and appeared to support the idea that Yang’s recent exclusions from mainstream media outlets are demonstrating a questionable pattern.

 In particular, Parscale referenced an NBC debate promotion that left Yang off and a CNN graphic that excluded the 44-year-old entrepreneur in favor of Beto O’Rourke, who is behind him in the polls.
 While both of the omissions have since been corrected, they was enough to cause many to raise their eyebrows.